aws-neuron/aws-neuron-sdk/containers/troubleshooting.rst

 ''''''''

 * Refer :ref:`container-devices` and make sure the devices are exposed to container
+* If specific cores are being used refer :ref:`container-cores` and make sure the cores are exposed to container
-* In kubernetes environment refer :ref:`k8s-specify-devices` to make sure neuron devices are requested in container spec
+* In kubernetes environment refer :ref:`k8s-specify-devices` or :ref:`k8s-specify-cores` to make sure neuron devices/cores are there in pods container spec

 Contiguous Device ID's